Which concerts in the new season suit you best?

 Introducing Sir Donald Runnicles!
 More pictures & videos of our new Chief Conductor can be found here.

-Sir Donald Runnicles will become Chief Conductor of the Dresden Philharmonic at the start of the 2025/26 season; he already serves as Chief Conductor Designate in 2024/25.
-The Scottish-born conductor is also GMD of the Deutsche Oper Berlin until mid-2026.
-He stands for the principle of quality over quantity and has built up close artistic relationships with renowned institutions worldwide.
-His expertise in the opera and concert repertoire is in demand everywhere, and the German repertoire is particularly close to his heart.
+Sir Donald Runnicles has been Chief Conductor of the Dresden Philharmonic since the start of the 2025/26 season.
+In his first Dresden season, he will be presenting Strauss's "Elektra" in concert, conducting concerts at the British Festival, and leading the orchestra on a tour of Asia, to name just a few projects.
+The Scotsman will also remain General Music Director of the Deutsche Oper Berlin until mid-2026.
+He stands for the principle of quality over quantity and has thus established close artistic ties with renowned institutions worldwide, both in the opera pit and on the concert podium.

 read biography